slds-lmu/qdo_nas/model_compression/README.md

-This directory contains all code regarding the application of applying qdNAS to model compression
+This directory contains all code regarding the application of qdNAS to model compression:

 * `instance.rds` is the result file
 * `run.R` is the main file